A Glug of Oil

 A great way to use up that seemingly never-ending amount of leftover turkey!

-I've seen Jamie Oliver has a few leftover turkey recipes, although I haven't tried them, they are all great for using up leftover turkey at Christmas or Thanksgiving, of course.
+I've seen Jamie Oliver has a few leftover turkey recipes, I haven't tried them, but I'm sure they're all great for using up leftover turkey at Christmas or Thanksgiving.

-If you can, get Cirio tomatoes I know they are a little bit on the expensive side.
-But once you try them you will be converted.
+Both Mutti and Cirio brands are a little bit on the expensive side.
+But once you try them, you will be converted and they will make a big difference to your finished dish.

-I only buy them in Tesco or Waitrose when they are half price, which is actually quite often and then I stock up!
+I only buy them in Tesco or Waitrose when they are half-price, which is quite often, and then I stock up!

 But before you freeze your leftovers, don't forget turkey sandwiches are most certainly the way to go for Boxing Day lunch!